Martin Handcraft (original) alto saxophone

 the Martin was all these things, and more.

-bench with some relish - knowing that I'm unlikely to be disappointed, and highly
+bench with some relish - knowing that I'm unlikely to be disappointed,

-many years ago (at least here in the UK) you couldn't give
+not so many years ago (at least here in the UK) you couldn't give

-Martins away

-being sold for less than equivalent horns from other vintage
+Martins being sold for less than equivalent horns from other vintage

 makers - which makes them a superb bet if you're after a decent

 And so we come to the Martin in question.

-the company's productive life, and so this horn - the first of the range -
+the company's productive life, and so this horn - the first of the

-holes - not the chunky, bevelled affair that became Martin's
+tone holes - not the chunky, bevelled affair that became Martin's

 As with any Martin, the first thing you notice is how heavy it is.

-Hardly surprising, given the amount of metal on those tone
+Hardly surprising, surely, given the amount of metal on those tone

 said, the bell brace is typical of the style of the day, being nothing